 Angelina Jolie meets with Syrian refugees in the Bekaa Valley on Feb.
 23, 2014.
-Jolie is on a humanitarian mission to Lebanon to meet Syrian refugees.
+Jolie was on a humanitarian mission to Lebanon to meet Syrian refugees.

-Angelina Jolie and Brad Pitt attend the EE British Academy Film Awards at The Royal Opera House in London on February 16, 2014.
+Jolie and Pitt attend the EE British Academy Film Awards at The Royal Opera House in London on Feb.
+16, 2014.

-Angelina Jolie lands at Los Angeles International Airport with her children, Maddox Jolie-Pitt, Shiloh Jolie-Pitt, Vivienne Jolie-Pitt, Zahara Jolie-Pitt and Knox Jolie-Pitt on Feb.
+Jolie lands at Los Angeles International Airport with her children, Maddox, Shiloh, Vivienne, Zahara and Knox Jolie-Pitt on Feb.
 5, 2014.

 Jolie and partner Brad Pitt attend the premiere of his new film, "World War Z" at Sony Centre in Berlin on June 4, 2013.